 Bootstrap with imputation

-This notebook explains how to use bootstrap_with_imputation
+This notebook explains how to use bootstrap_with_imputation.

-performs causal discovery with multiple
+bootstrap_with_imputation performs causal discovery with multiple

 imputations on data with missing values.